 Meditation is also great for sleeplessness and insomnia.
 A Harvard study found that mindful meditation helped combat insomnia.
 It invokes a relaxation response in those who meditate, helping them relax enough to fall asleep quickly and stay asleep through the night.
 If you are not familiar with how to meditate there are tons of guided meditation apps and online videos you can use.
 Insight Timer app is a good place to start as it has a number of specific sleep meditations.

-These environmental cues should be taken into consideration if you aren’t sleeping.
+These environmental things should be taken into consideration if you aren’t sleeping.

 - Keep the room dark and quiet

-Getting up at the same time every day and avoiding naps helps your body follow a circadian rhythm.
-According to Verywell we need this to sleep well at night.
+Getting up at the same time every day and avoiding naps helps your body follow a circadian rhythm which we need to sleep well at night.
 There are two really important elements to this step.

 - STOP hitting the snooze button and train yourself to get up at the same time every day.
 If you hit the snooze button once or twice (or 6 times), you’re not really training yourself to get up at the same time every day.
 If you know you don’t need to get up until 7:30am stop setting your alarm for 7!
 Save yourself the 30 minutes of interrupted sleep and set the alarm for 7:30 and get up the first time it goes off.
 Trust me, it’s much better for you in the long run.